Frequently Asked Advising Questions

 How many semesters of language does a student need before she studies abroad?

 It depends upon the program she plans to attend.
-The barest minimum (in Italian for Pitzer’s program only) is two semesters.
-The normal minimum is at least three semesters.
+Generally speaking, three semesters are required.
 However, many programs require four semesters.
-The student should check with the foreign language department and the Off-Campus Study for this requirement.
+The student should check with the foreign language department and SAGE for this requirement.

 For how many independent study courses may a student register?